hotschedules/workshops/Application/hs_employee.md

 **Method Name:** setEmpJobs

 This method takes in a concept ID, store ID and an array ofEmployee objects.
-The array of employees will beparsed on the server side to employees who need to be inserted orupdated in HotSchedules.
+The array of employees and jobs will beinserted or updated in HotSchedules.

 ### Request